SAP-samples/abap-platform-rap-workshops/rap1xx/rap100/exercices/ex1/readme.md

 > Create your OData v4 based UI services with the built-in ADT generator.
 > The generated business service will be transactional, draft-enabled, and enriched with UI semantics for the generation of the Fiori elements app.

+> Please note - Error Invalid XML format
+> When you receive an error message **Invalid XML format of the response** this might be due to a bug in version 1.26 in the ADT tools.
+When you update your installation to 1.26.3 this issue will be fixed.

   <details>
   <summary>Click to expand!</summary>